 Don’t let a specific trait become your identity by mistake.

 When people think of you, what’s the first thing they think of?
 Why is that?
-Are they the characteristics you want people to associate with your name?
+Is that what you want people to know you for?

 Why the change?

 I recognized that I had a different purpose, one that was to give back and encourage people. and In order to do that, I had to reorganize my priorities so that being an encouragement to others came first.